bibleexchange/courses/through-the-psalms/through-the-psalms-outline.md

 ## General

-- The book was originally titled Tehillim, which means “praise songs” in Hebrew.
-The English title of “Psalms” originated from the Septuagint’s Greek title Psalmoi, also meaning “songs of praise.”
+- The book was originally titled Tehillim, which means “praises” in Hebrew.
+The English title of “Psalms” is derived from a transliteration of the Septuagint’s Greek title Psalmoi, also meaning “songs of praise.”
-- the writing of the book spans one thousand years.
 - The poetry was often set to music—but not always.
-- In such a collection of hymns, a widely divergent range of dates is inevitable: from the oldest, the Psalm of Moses (90), to a number of postexilic psalms, or a period of about one thousand years (1400 – 400 B.C.), to the late sixth or early fifth century B.C. post-Exilic period (Psalm 126).
+- the writing of the book spans about 1200 years.
+In such a collection of hymns, a widely divergent range of dates is inevitable: from the oldest, the Psalm of Moses (90), to a number of postexilic psalms, or a period of about one thousand years (1400 – 400 B.C.), to the late sixth or early fifth century B.C. post-Exilic period (Psalm 126).
+The entire O.T. canon was established by 400 B.C..
+- Psalms is the most quoted Old Testment book in the New Testatment.
+Of the 287 quotes taken from the Old Testament found in the New Testament, 116 of them are from the book of Psalms.
+- Martin Luther influenced a transition from the priest-dominated  worship  of  the  Catholic  Church  to congregationial singing.
+Luther believed the congregation should take a more active role in the singing but one roadblock to this was the complexity and difficulty of the current liturgy for the common person.
+He used the book of Psalm as the foundation and authority for his musical reforms which included writing songs which were paraphases of Scripture in common language.
+An example can be taken from Martin Luther's "From Depths of Woe I Cry to Thee" (1483-1546, #329 In the Lutheran Hymnal) inspired by Psalm 130.

+verse 1.
+From depths of woe I cry to Thee, Lord, hear me, I implore Thee.
+Bend down Thy gracious ear to me, My prayer let come before Thee.
+If Thou rememberest each misdeed, If each should have its rightful meed, Who may abide Thy presence?

+> Psalm 130 &mdash;Out of the depths have I cried unto thee, O Lord.
+2 Lord, hear my voice: let thine ears be attentive to the voice of my supplications.
+3 If thou, Lord, shouldest mark iniquities, O Lord, who shall stand?
+4 But there is forgiveness with thee, that thou mayest be feared.
+5 I wait for the Lord, my soul doth wait, and in his word do I hope.
+6 My soul waiteth for the Lord more than they that watch for the morning: I say, more than they that watch for the morning.
+7 Let Israel hope in the Lord: for with the Lord there is mercy, and with him is plenteous redemption.
+8 And he shall redeem Israel from all his iniquities.

 ## Authorship

+Inspired by God.
+2 Samuel 23:2; Matthew 22:43; Luke 24:44; Acts 1:16; 2 Timothy 3:16

-Psalms is a composite work containing multiple authors.
+Psalm is a composite work containing multiple authors.
 Some psalms name their author in the first line or title.

 - Moses wrote 1 (Psalm 90).
-- David wrote 73
+- David wrote 73 (1-41 and 32 others)
+- Solomon wrote 2 to 3 (Psalms 72, 127);
 - Asaph wrote 3 (Psalms 50, 73-83)
-- Sons of Korah wrote 10 (Psalms 42, 44-49, 84, 85, 87) (likely performers rather than authors)
+- Sons of Korah wrote 10 (Psalms 42, 44-49, 84, 85, 87) ("Sons of Korah" were possibly performers rather than authors)
-- Solomon wrote 2 (Psalms 72, 127);
+- Heman the Ezrahite wrote 1 (Psalm 88)
 - Ethan the Ezrahite wrote 1 (Psalm 89)
-- Heman the Ezrahite wrote 1 (Psalm 88)
-- Sixty-one psalms are anonymous
+- 61 psalms are anonymous

 ## Psalms of David's Life

+- Psalm 7 &mdash; The words of Cush, a Benjaminite (persecution by Saul?)
-- Psalm 59 &mdash; 1 Samuel 19:11
+- Psalm 59 &mdash; Saul sends men to watch David’s house in order to kill him	1 Sam.
+19:11
+- Psalm 34 &mdash; David delivered from danger by feigning madness in the presence of King Achish of Gath	1 Sam.
+21:10–22:2
-- Psalm 56 &mdash; 1 Samuel 21:10–15
+- Psalm 56 &mdash; The Philistines seize David in Gath	1 Sam.
+21:10–15
+- Psalm 52 &mdash; Doeg the Edomite tells Saul that David went to the house of Ahimelech	1 Sam.
+22:9–19
+- Psalm 57 &mdash; David flees from Saul into a cave	1 Sam.
+22:1 or 24:3
-- Psalm 34 &mdash; 1 Samuel 21:10–22:2
+- Psalm 142 &mdash; David flees from Saul into a cave	1 Sam.
+22:1 or 24:3
-- Psalm 52 &mdash; 1 Samuel 22:9
+- Psalm 54 &mdash; The Ziphites tell Saul that David is hiding among them	1 Sam.
+23:19

-Psalms Based on Incidents in David’s Life
-Psalm	Incident in David’s Life	References
-3	David flees from and battles Absalom	2 Samuel 15–17 7	The words of Cush, a Benjaminite (persecution by Saul?)
-Unknown 18	David delivered from enemies and from Saul	2 Samuel 22 30	Dedication of the temple	Nothing in David’s lifetime; see 1 Kings 8:63 34	David delivered from danger by feigning madness in the presence of King Achish of Gath	1 Sam.
-21:12–22:1 51	Nathan confronts David about his adultery with Bathsheba	2 Samuel 11–12 52	Doeg the Edomite tells Saul that David went to the house of Ahimelech	1 Sam.
-22:9–19 54	The Ziphites tell Saul that David is hiding among them	1 Sam.
-23:19 56	The Philistines seize David in Gath	1 Sam.
-21:10–11 57	David flees from Saul into a cave	1 Sam.
-22:1 or 24:3 59	Saul sends men to watch David’s house in order to kill him	1 Sam.
-19:11 60	David’s victory over Transjordan	2 Sam.
+- Psalm 60 &mdash; David’s victory over Transjordan	2 Sam.
 8:1–14
+- Psalm 51 &mdash; Nathan confronts David about his adultery with Bathsheba	2 Samuel 11–12
+- Psalm 3 &mdash; David flees from and battles Absalom	2 Samuel 15–17
-63	David in the desert of Judah	2 Samuel 15–17?; 1 Sam.
+- Psalm 63 &mdash; David in the desert of Judah	2 Samuel 15–17?; 1 Sam.
 23:14–15?
-142	David flees from Saul into a cave	Same as Psalm 57
+- Psalm 18 &mdash; David delivered from enemies and from Saul	2 Samuel 22
+- Psalm 30 &mdash; Dedication of the temple	Nothing in David’s lifetime; see 1 Kings 8:63

 ## Classification of Psalms

-- pilgrim: include the title “a song of ascent” and were used on pilgrimages “going up” to Jerusalem for three annual festivals.

 1. **Lament Psalms** contain a cry for deliverance or defense and are addressed directly to God.
  - They may be individual (Chapters 5-7, 13, 17, 22, 25, 26, 28, 31, 35, 36, 38, 39, 42, 43, 51, 54-57, 59, 61, 63, 64, 69-71, 86, 88, 102, 109, 120, 130, 140-143).